 5. Microsoft Azure

 Microsoft Azure’s text to speech platform falls in the same bracket as IBM: it’s best for big businesses that have a large budget.
-Its cheapest price level is $1 per audio hour, although you get 5 free hours a month after your second bill.
+Its cheapest price is $1 per audio hour, although you get 5 free hours a month after your second bill.
 This price does get you the kind of functionality you’d expect from Microsoft.
 Azure has 400 neural voices in 140 languages, and its voice output controls are more in-depth than other platforms.

 - In-depth usability